michaelpidde/datastreaming/readme.md

     ```
     This generates a number of files in the `seed` folder and a seed_master.bat file.
 You do not need to interact with these files directly.
 1. To create the database, run `seed/create.bat`.
 To tear it down, run `seed/destroy.bat`
+1. Add the Debezium Kafka Connect connector for the SQL Server instance:
+    ```
+    cd connector
+    register.bat
+    ```